Since everyone seems to be weighing in on the Bianca Bosker-Cork Dork controversy I’d like to add my own two cents.

 Farming: The factory farming of constituent grapes is a common feature of cheap wine production.
 Typical of such a practice is the wide use of synthetic chemicals in the form of herbicides, pesticides and fungicides.
-The consequences of such farming practices are well known and can include adverse health reactions among workers—both acute and long-term—and environmental concerns including damage to wildlife, groundwater and the chemical industry’s self-sustaining-loop of disease resistance begetting new treatments.
+The consequences of such farming practices are well known and can include adverse health outcomes for workers—both acute and long-term—and environmental concerns including damage to wildlife, groundwater and the chemical industry’s self-sustaining-loop of disease resistance begetting new chemical formulations.

 Manufacture: This is only to mention in passing the potential health effects upon consumption—especially over the long term.
 Last time I checked processed wine is rarely below 13.5% alcohol by volume and frequently quite a bit above.
 The popular wine descriptors big, rich, powerful, gutsy are all euphemisms for high alcohol and assertive flavors.
 Flavors that may be chemically derived.
 Because there is no mandatory ingredient labelling it is impossible to say which added components one might want to avoid and which may actually be harmful.
 Just be aware that there are several dozens of permitted additives in the manufacture of wine and there is no obligation to name them.
+Big Wine is an ardent opponent to ingredient labeling.
 Caveat emptor.

 Water: The type of monoculture practiced in vast swaths of vineyard presents different issues.
-Monoculture is known to contribute to erosion from wind and rain and coupled with synthetic chemical treatment virtually destroys the biodiversity of the soil and the surrounding environment.
+Monoculture is known to contribute to erosion from wind and rain and when coupled with synthetic chemical treatment the biodiversity of the soil and the surrounding environment is destroyed.
 Virtual deserts are the result and in California where water is in short supply the true cost of cheap wine is most keenly felt.
 Tens of thousands of acres of grapes destined for cheap wine literally suck the Central Valley dry, wasting a precious resource in order to supply a steady stream of cheap brands.
 This is an absurd trade-off that has nothing to do with snobbery or elitism.

 Water is also wasted in the winery itself.
 It is well established that making wine is one of the most water intensive activities on the planet.
 The true cost of water in California is not being paid back by cheap wine.
 Guess who suffers the consequences while Big Wine profits.

 Transportation and Packaging: The packaging of cheap wine is also an abomination.
-Franzia continues to use a cork-like enclosure to to gussy-up its bottles of Two-Buck Chuck.
-Faux-value—talk about make-up on a pig.
-Wines such as these should be relegated to boxes or bags at the very least in order to diminish their way out-of-whack carbon footprint.
+Franzia, for instance, continues to use a cork-like enclosure to gussy-up its bottles of Two-Buck Chuck in pursuit of faux-value—talk about make-up on a pig.
+Wines such as this should be relegated to boxes or bags at the very least in order to diminish their way out-of-whack carbon footprint.

 Conclusions: With so many pressing and consequential issues at hand do we really need to have a discussion about the pleasing aroma and pleasant mouthfeel of Layer Cake Zinfandel?